 - "Panoram" means any device which, for payment of a fee, membership fee, or other charge, is used to view, exhibit, or display a film, videotape, or videodisc.
-All such devices are denominated in this Chapter by the terms "panoram" or "panoram device."
-The terms "panorama" and "panoram device" as used in this Chapter do not include games which employ pictures, views, or video displays; or state-regulated gambling devices. - "Parcel" means a lot or plot of land proposed or created in accordance with this Code or prior subdivision ordinance and state law and intended as a unit for the purpose, whether immediate or future, of transfer of ownership.
-The external boundaries existing as of the date of incorporation of the city of Lakewood shall be used to establish what is a parcel for the purposes of this code.
+All such devices are denominated in this Title by the terms "panoram" or "panoram device."
+The terms "panorama" and "panoram device" as used in this Title do not include games which employ pictures, views, or video displays; or state-regulated gambling devices. - "Parcel" means a lot or plot of land proposed or created in accordance with this Code or prior subdivision ordinance and state law and intended as a unit for the purpose, whether immediate or future, of transfer of ownership.
+The external boundaries existing as of the date of incorporation of the city of Lakewood shall be used to establish what a parcel is for the purposes of this code.
 For parcels which have not been conveyed since that date, the legal description used in the conveyance closest to that date shall control. - "Park" means an open space use in which an area is permanently dedicated to recreational, aesthetic, educational or cultural use and generally is characterized by its natural and landscape features.
-A park may be used for both passive and active forms of recreation; however, its distinctive feature is the opportunity offered for passive recreation such as walking, sitting and watching. - "Park and ride lot" means areas where commuters park private vehicles and either join together in carpools or vanpools, or board public transit at a stop located in the park and ride lot. - "Parking facility" means a surface parking area or parking garage. - "Party of record" means any person, group, association or corporation who has standing to initiate an administrative appeal of a decision on an approval or permit.
-A party of record is either: - A. The applicant; - B. Any person who testified at the public hearing; - C. Any person who submitted written comments concerning the subject application (excluding persons who have only signed petitions or mechanically produced form letters). - "Pedestrian Poles" means a pole that is less than 19 feet in height as measured from the ground. - "Person" means any individual, association, firm, partnership, corporation, society, joint stock company, organization, state, all political subdivisions of a state, or legal entity either public or private, or any agents, and assigns of such individual, association, firm, partnership, corporation, society, joint stock company, organization, state, all political subdivisions of a state, or legal entity.
+A park may be used for both passive and active forms of recreation; however, its distinctive feature is the opportunity offered for passive recreation such as walking, sitting and watching. - "Park and ride lot" means areas where commuters park private vehicles and either join together in carpools or vanpools, or board public transit at a stop located in the park and ride lot. - "Parking facility" means a surface parking area or parking garage.

+"Party of record" means any person, group, association or corporation who has standing to initiate an administrative appeal of a decision on an approval or permit.
+A party of record is either:

+- A. The applicant; - B. Any person who testified at the public hearing; - C. Any person who submitted written comments concerning the subject application (excluding persons who have only signed petitions or mechanically produced form letters). - "Pedestrian Poles" means a pole that is less than 19 feet in height as measured from the ground. - "Permittee" means a person that has applied for and been issued a wireless service facility permit. - "Person" means any individual, association, firm, partnership, corporation, business trust, estate, joint venture, society, joint stock company, organization, state, all political subdivisions of a state, governmental subdivision of agency, or legal entity either public or private, or any agents, and assigns of such individual, association, firm, partnership, corporation, business trust, estate, joint venture, society, joint stock company, organization, state, all political subdivisions of a state, governmental subdivision of agency, or legal entity. - "Personal property" means anything besides land that may be subject to ownership.
+The main characteristic of personal property is that it is movable, unlike real property or real estate.
+There are two basic types of personal property: tangible and intangible. - "Personal services" means establishments providing non-medical services to individuals as a primary use.
+Examples of these uses include: barber and beauty shops; clothing rental; dry cleaning pick-up stores with limited equipment; home electronics and small appliance repair; laundromats (self-service laundries); locksmiths; pet grooming with no boarding; shoe repair shops; tailors; and tanning salons.